Theme Customization

 Recommended Customization Order

-- Set core brand colors: primary, background, and foreground.
+- Set core brand colors: primary (main, onMain, container, onContainer), background, and foreground.

 - Tune border radius and spacing to match your product identity.